 In 2007, the OSPAR Commission took decisive action towards reducing the negative effects of climate change by adopting amendments to the Annexes of the Convention to allow the storage of carbon dioxide in geological formations under the seabed following OSPAR’s 2006 report on ocean acidification.

-At present, the only operational CCS projects in the OSPAR Maritime Area are in Sleipner and Snohvit in Norway where the two plants funnel high content CO2 into a sub-sea ravine.
+OSPAR maritime area has offshore oil and gas infrastructure, including wells and pipelines, that could be repurposed for CO2 transport and storage.
+At present, the only operational CCS projects in the OSPAR Maritime Area are in Sleipner and Snohvit in Norway.